Montressor-Enterprises/synaptics-sabre/README.md

-Files for editing are in reg_pkg dir.
+Files for editing are in Content > reg_pkg
+Other files are for MadCap Flare use